Belen Hotel

-The Belen Hotel, at 200 Becker Ave. in Belen, New Mexico, was built in 1907.
+The Belen Hotel, at 200 Becker Ave. in Belen, New Mexico, United States, was built in 1907.
 It was listed on the National Register of Historic Places in 1980.

 It is a two-story red brick flat-roofed L-shaped building with a chamfered corner.
 The hotel primarily served Santa Fe Railroad personnel.

 It was built for Mrs. Bertha Rutz, a German immigrant, who ran the hotel and its cafe until her death in 1953.

 Since 1996 it has been the home of artist Judy Chicago and her husband Donald Woodman, who spent three years converting it into a home.